 setting the newspaper crossword since its inception

-grammar school in London.
-In
+private grammar school in London

-other words, Mr. Dawe was a highly respected man.
+for boys.
+Leonard Dawe was a highly respected man.

-Still one never knows what a
+Still, one never knows what a

 person's private political sympathies are.